Imagination Policy: Using Generative Point Cloud Models for Learning Manipulation Policies: Experiments

 \textbf{3D Task Description.} We choose the six difficult tasks from \citet{james2020rlbench} to test our proposed method. \textit{\textbf{Phone-on-Base:}} The agent must pick up the phone and plug it onto the phone base correctly. \textit{\textbf{Stack-Wine}}: This task consists of grabbing the wine bottle and putting it on the wooden rack at one of three specified locations. \textit{\textbf{Put-Plate}}: The agent is asked to pick up the plate and insert it between the red spokes in the colored dish rack.
 The colors of other spokes are randomly generated from the full set of 19 color instances. \textit{\textbf{Put-Roll}}: This consists of grasping the toilet roll and sliding the roll onto its stand.
 This task requires high precision. \textit{\textbf{Plug-Charger:}} The agent must pick up the charger and plug it into the power supply on the wall.
 Thus is also a high-precision task. \textit{\textbf{Insert-Knife:}} This task requires picking up the knife from the chopping board and sliding it into its slot in the knife block.
 The different 3D tasks are shown graphically in Figure~\ref{fig:3d_task_des}.
 Object poses are randomly sampled at the beginning of each episode and the agent must generalize to novel poses.

 \textbf{\textbf{Baselines.}} Our method is compared against three strong baselines: \textit{\textbf{PerAct}} ~\citep{shridhar2023perceiver} is the state-of-the-art multi-task behavior cloning agent that tokenizes the voxel grids together with a language description of the task and learns a language-conditioned policy with Perceiver Transformer~\citep{jaegle2021perceiver}. \textit{\textbf{RVT}} ~\citep{goyal2023rvt} projects the 3D observation onto five orthographic images and uses the dense feature map of each image to generate 3D actions. \textit{\textbf{3D Diffuser Actor}}~\citep{ke20243d} is a variation of Diffusion Policy~\citep{chi2023diffusion} that denoises noisy actions conditioned on point cloud features.
-Comparison with this baseline tests the importance of point cloud generation since this baseline generates actions directly.
+Comparison with this baseline tests the importance of point cloud generation since this baseline generates actions directly. {\textit{\textbf{RPDiff}}~\citep{simeonov2023shelving} consumes segmented $P_a$ and $P_b$ and denoises the relative pose iteratively.
+To make a fair comparison, we adapt \citep{simeonov2023shelving} to a multi-task policy.
+See Appendix~\ref{baseline_details} for our implementation details.
+NDFs~\citep{simeonov2022neural} and its variation~\citep{simeonov2023se} are not included since they require per-object pretraining.}

-\textbf{Settings.} All methods are trained as multi-task models as in their original settings.
+\textbf{Settings.} All methods are trained as multi-task models.
 There are four cameras (front, right shoulder, left shoulder, hand) pointing toward the workspace.
 For our method, we formulate the action sequence as (pick, preplace, place), as shown in Figure~\ref{fig:pipeline}.
-Specifically, our method generates the pick action with $f_{\pick}$, and the preplace and place action with $f_{\place}$ simultaneously.
-We use the ground truth mask to segment $P_a$ and $P_b$, as shown in Figure~\ref{fig:pipeline}a.
+Specifically, our method generates the pick action with $f_{\pick}$, and the preplace and place action with $f_{\place}$ simultaneously. {We use the ground truth mask to segment $P_a$ and $P_b$ for RPDiff~\citep{simeonov2023shelving} and our method, as shown in Figure~\ref{fig:pipeline}a.}

 \textbf{Training and Metrics.} We train our method with 1, 5, or 10 demonstrations and train the baselines with 10 demonstrations.
 All methods are evaluated on 25 unseen configurations and each evaluation is averaged over 3 evaluation seeds.
 We report the mean success rate of each method in Table~\ref{tab:3d_results}.
 Since some tasks are very complex, to measure the effects of path planning, we also report the performance of the key-frame formulation used by our method with poses from the expert demonstrations (Key-Frame Expert) as an upper bound on performance.